SneakyPeet/Dirtybase/README.md

 [![NuGet Version](http://img.shields.io/nuget/v/Dirtybase.svg?style=flat)](https://www.nuget.org/packages/Dirtybase/)
 [![NuGet Downloads](http://img.shields.io/nuget/dt/Dirtybase.svg?style=flat)](https://www.nuget.org/packages/Dirtybase/)

-Still Under Construction

----
-Dirtybase is a persistence version/migration command line tool.
+**Dirtybase** is a persistence version/migration command line tool.

 Dirtybase will compare `version` files in a folder to the version of a data store, then apply the version files in order to migrate the data store to the latest version.